 REF PAGE/PARA PROPOSED CHANGE REASON DOES PROPOSED CHANGE AFFECT PREVIOUS SA SCORING?
 PC4 Page 126 Para.
-6.28 6.28 The Exmoor National Park Housing Topic Paper sets out how the objectively assessed housing need (OAHN) for Exmoor National Park of is 718 541 units 2011-31 has been calculated.
-The unadjusted housing figure identified by the Joint SHMA Update for Exmoor National Park based on household projections 2011-31 is 537 units.
-293 References: ENPA (2016) Exmoor National Park Local Plan Housing Topic Paper Housing Vision (September 2016) Northern Peninsula Housing Market Area SHMA: The Implications for Housing Need of the 2014-based Household Projections.
-Figures derived from Tables 2.3 and 2.4.
-293 Housing Vision (January 2015) Northern Peninsula Housing Market Area Strategic Housing Market Assessment (SHMA) Update: Final Report To refer to the new evidence commissioned by ENPA, North Devon Council and Torridge District Council regarding the review of the 2014-based subnational household projections and implications for housing need.
+6.28 6.28 The Exmoor National Park Housing Topic Paper sets out how the objectively assessed housing need (OAHN) for Exmoor National Park of is 748 541 units 2011-31 has been calculated.x The unadjusted housing figure identified by the Joint SHMA Update for Exmoor National Park based on household projections 2011-31 is 537 units.
+References: ENPA (2016) Exmoor National Park Local Plan Housing Topic Paper Housing Vision (September 2016) Northern Peninsula Housing Market Area SHMA: The Implications for Housing Need of the 2014-based Household Projections.
+Figures derived from Tables 2.3 and 2.4 Housing Vision (January 2015) Northern Peninsula Housing Market Area Strategic Housing Market Assessment (SHMA) Update: Final Report To refer to the new evidence commissioned by ENPA, North Devon Council and Torridge District Council regarding the review of the 2014-based subnational household projections and implications for housing need.
 No - The plan still does not require specific figures for housing delivery, but takes an exceptions approach to housing development.
 PC5 Page 126 Para.
 6.29 6.29 The figure for the area of North Devon within the National Park is 205 (when adjusted).
-This includes both affordable and market housing and does not take into account housing completions since 2011/12: 2054 In considering the evidence for the area, and co-operating with North Devon Council, ‡There is agreement that provision to meet the delivery of the 205 units of housing need identified for the part of North Devon in Exmoor National Park, a proportion of which will be affordable, identified for that part of North Devon in Exmoor National Park, a proportion of which will be affordable, identified for that part of North Devon in Exmoor National Park will be included in the North Devon and Torridge Local Plan housing requirement to be met in the North Devon area outside the National Park.
+This includes both affordable and market housing and does not take into account housing completions since 2011/12.
+In considering the evidence for the area, and co-operating with North Devon Council, tThere is agreement that provision to meet the delivery of the 205 units of housing need identified for the part of North Devon in Exmoor National Park, a proportion of which will be affordable, identified for that part of North Devon in Exmoor National Park will be included in the North Devon and Torridge Local Plan housing requirement to be met in the North Devon area outside the National Park.
 North Devon Council has taken the view that the additional housing should be located close to and accessible to the National Park's boundaryies and that community aspirations for growth identified by Ilfracombe, South Molton and local centres complement this objective.
-References: References: Lead Included References: Lead Included Include To rationalise housing evidence in the plan itself and to reduce the length and complexity of the Plan.
+To rationalise housing evidence in the plan itself and to reduce the length and complexity of the Plan.
 No - this change discusses development outside of the plan.